PROFESSIONS, VOCATIONS, AND BUSINESSES

 (7) The board or its authorized representatives shall also have power to investigate and gather evidence concerning alleged violations of the provisions of this chapter or of the rules of the board.

-(10) (a) For the purpose of any proceedings held before the board as authorized by law, including the refusal, nonrenewal, revocation or suspension of licenses, registrations or certifications authorized by this chapter, or the imposition of fines or reprimands on persons holding such licenses, certifications or registrations, the board may subpoena witnesses and compel their attendance, and may also at such time require the production of books, papers, documents or other memoranda.
+(9) (a) For the purpose of any proceedings held before the board as authorized by law, including the refusal, nonrenewal, revocation or suspension of a certificate authorized by this chapter, or the imposition of fines or reprimands on persons holding such certificates, the board may subpoena witnesses and compel their attendance and may also at such time require the production of books, papers, documents or other memoranda.
 In any such proceeding before the board, any member of the board, or its designee, may administer oaths or affirmations to witnesses so appearing.

 (c) Upon the failure of a person to appear before the court at the time and place designated by it, the court may enter an order without further proceedings requiring the person to comply with the subpoena.
 Any person failing or refusing to obey such order of the court shall be punished for contempt of court as in other cases provided.

-(11) The board may sponsor, participate in or conduct education, research or public service programs or initiatives to carry out the purposes of this act.
+(10) The board may sponsor, participate in or conduct education, research or public service programs or initiatives to carry out the purposes of this chapter.